 Bridges that appear on MassDOT's Major and Critical Structure list are considered to be security sensitive.
 A policy has been prepared for the dissemination of information relating to Critical Transportation Infrastructure.
 Generally requests for information on Major and Critical structures are handled by MassDOT's Chief Counsel's office.
 They in turn request copies of plans and shop drawings from the Plans and Records department and bridge inspection and/or load rating information from the bridge inspection unit.
 All requests for any bridge inspection reports received by District Personnel shall be forwarded to the Bridge Inspection Engineer for consideration and action.
-If districts should receive requests for information on Major and Critical bridges the requests must be referred to the Bridge Inspection Engineer for consideration and action.
+If districts should receive requests for information and action.